ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     It is hoped that soon the ability to generate random unweighted excitations without renormalisation will be available without storage of the state pairs.

+**ASSUMESIZEEXCITGEN**
+    Default off.

+    This indicates that the size of excitation generator will be calculated on the basis of the upper bound of the memory needed.
+This means that there is no need to run through the excitations twice to count and then allocate the memory for the excitations.
+This makes calculation of the excitation generators very much faster.
+The first entry to symgenexcitit2 will now simply return the maximum size of the excitation generator.
+This size is actually smaller than the full excitation generators, since various components of the generators is left out, namely: Iterator info, STORE info, nAllowPPS and SymProds arrays.
+Because of this, the excitation generators are smaller, but also are only useful for random excitation generation.
+If code which fully enumerates excitations is used with this flag, things will go very wrong.

 **NEL** [NEL]
     Synonym for **ELECTRONS**.